nandit9893/nandit9893/README.md

 # 👋 Hello, I’m Nandit Sharma 👋
 # 💫 About Me:
-🌱 I’m passionate software developer and web developer located in Uttar Pradesh, India with focus on MERN (Mongo Db, Express.js, React.js, Node.js) Stack and programming languages such as C and C++ respectively.<br>📫 I'm open to collaborate on Full Stack Development projects.<br>📫 I've profound knowledge in Data Structures and Algorithms.
+🌱 I’m passionate software developer and web developer located in Uttar Pradesh, India with focus on MERN (Mongo Db, Express.js, React.js, Node.js) Stack, Next.js and programming languages such as C and C++ respectively.<br>📫 I'm open to collaborate on Full Stack Development projects.<br>📫 I've profound knowledge in Data Structures and Algorithms.

 ## 🌐 Socials: